 Be Quiet And Stay Downwind

-Watching deer in the wild can be difficult due to their keen hearing as they can hear the slightest unusual sound.
+Watching deer in the wild can be difficult due to their keen hearing, as they can hear the slightest unusual sound.

-Deer have an excellent sense of smell, so if you want to watch deer in the wild, it is best to find a place downwind.
+Deers have an excellent sense of smell, so if you want to watch deer in the wild, it is best to find a place downwind.
 If you don’t, then they may pick up on your scent and leave.
 If you want to go deer watching, ensure you don’t smoke or wear any strong odors.

 Deer can be very vocal so listen out for them when walking somewhere where you might spot them.